akatz000/caesar_cipher/ruby-kata-caesar-cipher.md

 * Shift each letter in the string `number` spots down the alphabet.
 For example, running `caesar_cipher("a", 2)` would return `"c"`. `caesar_cipher("z", 2)` would return `"b"`. `caesar_cipher("Caesar", 2)` would return `"Ecguct"`.

-* Punctuation, capitlization and spacing should be unchanged.
+* Punctuation, capitalization and spacing should be unchanged.
 Numbers also remain unchanged.

 Notes: